 Horse and Large Animal Preparedness for Emergencies:

-- Make sure your horse is identifiable with a bracelet and/or microchip in the event your horse runs off or becomes separated during a disaster; increasing your odds of being reunited.
+- Make sure your horse is identifiable with a bracelet and/or microchip in the event your horse runs off or becomes separated during a disaster, increasing your odds of being reunited.
 An ID bracelet can be purchased online or you can make your own with your contact information and place the bracelet around the horse’s back hoof.
-A microchip can be scanned and easily locate you through a database.
+A microchip can be scanned to easily locate you through a database.

 - Plan for an evacuation.
 Train your horse to load into a trailer.

-- Keep a leather halter near the corral that’s easy to find for emergency responders in case you are not able to evacuate your horses yourself; nylon halters can cause serious burns.
+- Keep a leather halter near the corral that’s easy for emergency responders to find in case you are not able to evacuate your horses yourself; nylon halters can cause serious burns.

-- Never turn your horse or livestock loose during a wildfire as they could be dangerous to you, emergency personnel or other evacuees.
-If you have to evacuate without your animals, keep them in a safe fenced paddock until the threat passes or emergency help arrives.
+- Never turn your horse or livestock loose during a wildfire, as they could be dangerous to you, emergency personnel, or other evacuees.
+If you have to evacuate without your animals, keep them in a safe, fenced paddock until the threat passes or emergency help arrives.

 Large Animal Evacuation

-In the event evacuations are ordered during an emergency, Tulare County Animal Services will work in partnership with the Tulare County Emergency Operations Center, evacuation sites for equines and other large animals will be established.
+In the event evacuations are ordered during an emergency, Tulare County Animal Services will work in partnership with the Tulare County Emergency Operations Center, and evacuation sites for equines and other large animals will be established.
 Various locations may be used, depending on the location of the emergency and the area to be evacuated.
-Information will be made available on locations and points of contact via news outlets, social media and press releases.
+Information will be made available on locations and points of contact via news outlets, social media, and press releases.
 You may also call Tulare County Animal Services at (559) 636-4050.